British Arctic Whaling in the 19th

 competitors such as the Norwegians.

-twentieth century technologies and methods have increased the killing rate yet
+long time and twentieth century technologies and methods have increased the

-further.
-However, this falls outside the remit of this particular article.
+killing rate yet further.
+However, this falls outside the remit of this

 they slow moving, making them easier to attack, when dead they floated.